 Once your little one is born and the sleepless nights begin, you might glance at your reflection in the mirror and long for the days your skin was clear, smooth, and soft like a baby’s bottom.
 But what if your bub’s skin is far from perfect and she appears to have some strange marks, bumps, blisters, freckles, spots, and rashes?
 Which baby’s skin conditions are normal and when will they require medical treatment?

-Read our guide to the various baby skin conditions that are commonly found in newborns.
+Read our guide to the various baby skin conditions that are commonly found in newborns:

 What it looks like: Flat spots that are usually oval in shape and may look like a normal type of birthmark, but have distinct edges that are a bit darker (usually the color of coffee with milk, thus the name) than the surrounding skin.

-Although these spots themselves are harmless, if some of the spots are bigger than a 50 cent coin, then it could be due to Neurofibromatosis (NF), which is a genetic disorder of the nervous system that causes abnormal cell growth of nerve tissues or benign tumours to form on the nerves anywhere in the body at any time.
+Although these spots themselves are harmless, if some of the spots are bigger than a 50 cent coin, then it could be due to Neurofibromatosis (NF), which is a genetic disorder of the nervous system that causes abnormal cell growth of nerve tissues or benign tumors to form on the nerves anywhere in the body at any time.

 The occurrence of Café-au-lait spots varies with race as such:

 - 0.3% of Caucasian